• Skip to primary navigation

 Perfect Rice Pilaf with Vegetables Recipe

 Anytime I have an opportunity to add extra vegetables into a dish, I do it.
+It’s not easy to get all of those vegetable servings in, especially for the kids.
 That’s why I’ve always added extra veggies into my rice pilaf.
 Most of the time rice pilaf is made with diced onion, but I like to bring some red bell peppers, carrots and zucchini to the game.

 What is rice pilaf?